Here’s everything about what a VoIP caller is:

-Spoofing is not legal if it is done with the intent to defraud people, to harm people, or to obtain something of value wrongly.
+Spoofing is not legal if it is done with the intent to defraud people, harm people, or obtain something of value wrongly.

 For example, a business may display a toll-free number for people to call them back at, even if that’s not the number they called from.

 That’s who the customer should call back, especially if the doctor needed to make the call outside of regular hours but was still doing it for business purposes.

-How Do You Know If A Number Is VoIP?
+How Do You Know If a Number Is VoIP?

 These are particularly useful if you don’t need to check the number while the phone is ringing and can look it up at your leisure.

 Most companies are switching over to VoIP for reasons described earlier in this guide, and since there are over 75 million residential VoIP lines and over 40 million business VoIP lines, it’s a reasonably safe assumption.

-Is A VoIP Number A Cell Phone Number?
+Is a VoIP Number a Cell Phone Number?

 No. While you can use a VoIP system on a cell phone with the right apps, cell phone numbers are fundamentally different and go through cell companies.

 If you set up your cell phone to send and receive VoIP calls, and you give people that number, it is functionally a cell number even if it does not meet the technical definition of that term.

-How To Protect Against VoIP Fraud
+How Do You Protect Yourself Against VoIP Fraud?
+(5 Ways)

 The FCC offers excellent advice for helping protect yourself and your business from VoIP fraud.

 What’s a VoIP caller most likely to try and scam you with, if they’re malicious?

 Some scams tell you to press a particular button to be removed from this list.
 In many cases, this claim is a lie.

 Legitimate companies must take you off of their call list if you ask them to, but fraudsters will not do this.

-Do Not Provide Personal Information During Unexpected Calls
+#2 Do Not Provide Personal Information During Unexpected Calls

 Never provide personal information on any call you did not expect to get, even if the Caller ID says it’s someone you know.

 For example, you can send a coded message to an official email account and have them read it back to you to prove that they have access to a company’s business accounts.

 Strategies like these will help ensure that anyone who needs to get the information can, and anybody else will not.

 The government near-universally sends written mail, rather than phone calls, except for pre-scheduled appointments.

-Do Not Respond To Unknown Numbers
+#4 Do Not Respond to Unknown Numbers

 If the result is a source that makes sense, such as a dentist’s office you go to, it’s fine to answer.